christianwhocodes/ComingSoon/README.md

 If a variable is not set, a default value will be used where shown above.

+## 🚀 Deploying

+Just push to the `main` branch—GitHub Actions will build and publish your site automatically!

 ## ⚙️ GitHub Pages Configuration

 Before your site can be published, make sure to configure GitHub Pages correctly: